material-motion/material-motion/concepts/patterns.md

 >
 >     protocol Intention {}
 >
-> Strongly-typed programming-languages lacking protocols or interfaces can create wrapper objects that subclass Intention.
+> Strongly-typed programming-languages lacking protocols or interfaces can create new objects that subclass Intention.
 >
 >     abstract class Intention {}
 >     // C++